 Origins and Power Structure

-Inspired by the Russian Revolution, the CCP was founded in 1921 on the principles of Marxism-Leninism following a lengthy civil war against the Kuomintang, its primary rival.
-Despite China’s market reforms in the late 1970s, the modern Chinese state remains a purely Leninist system, like those of Cuba, North Korea, and Laos.
-The party’s grip on power relies on three pillars: control of personnel, propaganda, and the People’s Liberation Army.
-Around 77 percent of its members are men, and farmers make up roughly one-third of its membership.
+Inspired by the Russian Revolution, the CCP was founded in 1921 on the principles of Marxism-Leninism.
+Tensions between the Communist party and the nationalist Kuomintang, its primary rival, erupted into a civil war won by the Communists in 1949.
+Despite market reforms in the late 1970s, the modern Chinese state remains a Leninist system, like those of Cuba, North Korea, and Laos.

-The CCP convenes its National Party Congress (NPC) every five years to set major policies and choose the Central Committee, which comprises around 370 members including ministers, senior regulatory officials, provincial leaders, and military officers.
+Every five years, the CCP convenes its National Party Congress to set major policies and select top leaders.
+(This is not to be confused with the National People’s Congress [PDF], which is China’s legislature.)
+During this time, members choose the Central Committee, which comprises around 370 members and alternates including ministers, senior regulatory officials, provincial leaders, and military officers.
 The Central Committee acts as a sort of board of directors for the CCP, and its mandate is to select the Politburo, which has twenty-five members.

-In turn, the Politburo elects through backroom negotiations the seven-person Standing Committee, which functions as the epicenter of the CCP’s power and leadership.
-Xi Jinping, who took over from Hu Jintao in 2012, sits atop the system as general secretary; as president and head of the military, he exerts enormous influence in setting parameters for government policy.
+In turn, the Politburo elects through backroom negotiations the Politburo Standing Committee, which functions as the epicenter of the CCP’s power and leadership.
+The Standing Committee currently has seven members, but membership has ranged from five to nine people.
+Xi, who took over from Hu Jintao in 2012, sits atop the system as general secretary.
+He is also the president and head of the military, exerting enormous influence in setting government policy.
 The premier, Li Keqiang, heads the State Council, China’s equivalent of a cabinet.
-In Xi’s transition to power, he has amassed more power than his predecessors; as the sole head of a number of important leading groups, his unilateral decision making has to some extent undermined his party’s prior commitment to consensus-based rule.

-Leadership succession is a fairly concentrated process, with positions decided by a very small number of top leaders through secretive negotiations.
-Some experts split the CCP’s power structure into two distinct camps: the “princelings,” the children of high-level leaders, and the “tuanpai,” those who, like Hu Jintao, come from humbler backgrounds and have risen to power through the Communist Youth League.
-Other experts see a much more complex power dynamic built from personal alliances and factional loyalties juggled among three groups: retired leaders (in particular Deng Xiaoping, who picked Hu Jintao), incumbents, and the incoming class, according to Minxin Pei, a China expert at Claremont McKenna College.
-CCP leaders “all have conflicting interests that sometimes overlap,” says Pei.
-“The dynamics can be very fluid in this three-way negotiation process.”
+Party leadership is decided through secretive negotiations.
+Some experts split the CCP’s power structure into two distinct camps: the “princelings,” the children of high-level leaders, and the “tuanpai,” those who came from humbler backgrounds and rose to power through the Communist Youth League, such as Hu Jintao.
+Other experts, such as Claremont McKenna College’s Minxin Pei, see a more complex power dynamic built from personal alliances and factional loyalties juggled among three groups: retired leaders, incumbents, and the incoming elite class.

 Challenges in Governance